The QI takes title to and warehouses the Replacement Property to be improved or land where improvements will be constructed until:

 Expenses incurred in an Improvement Exchange:

-- Amherst’s improvement exchange fee in addition to the standard deferred exchange fees
+- The QI’s improvement exchange fee in addition to the standard deferred exchange fees

-- The cost of insuring Amherst during its ownership for no more than 180 days
+- The cost of insuring the QI during its ownership for no more than 180 days

 - The cost of an additional escrow:

-- Amherst’s purchase of the property to be improved
+- QI purchase of the property to be improved*

-- Amherst’s sale of the improved property to taxpayer
+- QI sale of the improved property to taxpayer

-As the property owner, Amherst keeps clear records of expenses allocated as improvements which add to property value.
-Operating expenses paid during Amherst’s ownership are allocated separately to avoid unnecessarily inflating property value upon which property taxes will be calculated.
+As the property owner, QI keeps clear records of expenses allocated as improvements which add to property value.
+Operating expenses paid during the QI’s ownership are allocated separately to avoid unnecessarily inflating property value upon which property taxes will be calculated.

 Can a loan be secured by the property being improved?